carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/02_preprocessing_data/README.md

 _(*) Note that the flag '--inline_index is entirely determined on how you construct your library in the wetlab._

-The barcode file (barcode_lib1.txt) contains a list of all barcodes needed to assign reads to a specific sample.
+The barcode file ('barcode_lib1.txt') contains a list of all barcodes needed to assign reads to each sample.
 We constructed our libraries in such a way the first index is sample-specific and actually part of the DNA RADtag sequence itself, while the other barcode is library specific and sequenced via a separate index primer.
-The list below for example refers to a specific library (barcode 'ACAGTG') and contains 5 samples with a unique barcode ('ACACTGAC', 'ACGTAGCA', etc.)
+For example, the list below refers to a specific library (barcode 'ACAGTG') and contains 5 samples, each with a unique barcode ('ACACTGAC', 'ACGTAGCA', etc.)

 ```bash
 ACACTGAC	ACAGTG